 Here, then, is one important way the Industrial Revolution has changed us.
 When the Terry and Jocelyn clocks differed, a spirited public debate arose about how God wanted mankind to behave in his Kingdom.
 People had the audacity to wonder how a clock could differ from the sun.

-When New York City’s digital Metronome went kerflooey this last year, passersby simply decided it meant whatever happened to be on their minds—a sort of Rorschach test.
+When New York City’s digital Metronome went wonky this last year, passersby simply decided it meant whatever happened to be on their minds—a sort of Rorschach test.
 One believed it represented the acres of rain forest destroyed annually.
 Another, daily carbon emissions.
 Another the national debt.
 Still others, a countdown to the end of the world.
 One believed it was the number for pi (but could not explain why it kept changing).
 Some believed the Metronome’s shenanigans coincided with happenings on the TV show Lost.
 “They thought it was a secret code to keep the plane from crashing. . . .”

 In 1826, when time went askew, God had a place at the table.
 Today when time goes askew, it’s about a fictitious island on TV.